Skip to main content

 E.max is one of several crown materials we use.
 Specialist consultation matches the material to your specific tooth and clinical situation.

-Front Teeth and Visible Restorations
+Back Teeth and Posterior Restorations

-Patients Replacing Aging Porcelain Crowns
+Patients Replacing Aging Posterior Crowns

 When E.max Is the Right Crown Choice